Governor-General of Finland: Grand Duchy of Finland

-During the time when Finland was a part of the Russian Empire, the governor-general's position was permanent.
-He was viceroy of the emperor, who was not personally present in Helsinki, but resided in St Petersburg, just outside Finnish borders.
+During the time when Finland was ruled by the Russian Empire as a grand duchy, the governor-general's position was permanent.
+He was viceroy of the emperor, who was not personally present in Helsinki, but resided in St Petersburg, just outside of Finnish borders.
 The governor-general was constitutionally the chairman of the Senate of Finland, the government in the autonomous grand duchy.
 The chairmanship he represented, with two votes in the Senate, belonged to the grand duke of Finland, a title held by the emperor of Russia.
 The governor-general was the highest representative of the emperor and received his instructions directly from the imperial government in Saint Petersburg.

 Finnish citizenship was not required of the governor-general, contrary to all other highest positions such as senators and the minister-secretary of state.
 Most governors-general were Russians, men whom the emperor trusted as counterparts of potential Finnish separatism.
 Many of them, up to Baron Rokassovski, however were also made Finnish subjects, by granting them a Finnish nobility rank.

 Many of the governors-general were disliked by the Finnish population.
 The first man on the post, Georg Magnus Sprengtporten, resigned after only a year.
 Another, Nikolai Bobrikov, was assassinated in 1904 by the Finnish nationalist Eugen Schauman.
 On the other hand, several governors-general worked in a way that guaranteed the Finnish autonomy in face of the interests of ministers of the imperial court.

 The governor-general between 1831 and 1855, Prince Menshikov, sojourned his entire term in St Petersburg, being simultaneously the Russian minister of navy.
 Gubernatorial duties in Helsinki were cared for by the deputy governor-general.
 For most of the term, in that position was general Alexander Amatus Thesleff.